Motion to Take Note

 in the search for peace.
 For a long time, he was quite right but, now, that affliction has fallen on the Israelis themselves.
 As, by a long way, the most powerful state in the region, with improving relations with important Arab countries, such as Egypt and Saudi Arabia, the Israelis could now move towards a two-state solution from a position of strength.
 But there is not the slightest sign of that.
 Instead, there is just triumphalism and the call for us to recognise what are called the “new realities”, which include the occupied territory of east Jerusalem being part of Israel’s capital.
 Well, those new realities include plenty of other breaches of international law in the Occupied Palestinian Territories, expanding settlements principal among them.
 They also include a concept of a greater Israel which, in the not-too-distant future, is likely to leave a majority of Arab inhabitants.
 That sounds to me a little bit like an apartheid state; I do not think those who say that are wrong but, if that phrase grates, let us at least recognise that it is a colonial situation.
 This country above all others should recognise that colonial situations based on the use of force are not sustainable in the long term.

 What can be done?
 I make no apology for revisiting the recommendation of your Lordships’ International Relations Committee that the UK should recognise the state of Palestine.
 In that way at least we could demonstrate that we would not accept anything that fell short of a two-state solution.
-I know the Government’s response by heart, that this will only occur as part of a negotiated solution to the Arab-Israel dispute.
+I know the Government’s response by heart—that this will occur only as part of a negotiated solution to the Arab-Israel dispute.
 Indeed, I know it so well by heart that I used to use it when I was a working diplomat, and that was 23 years ago.
 That position had some credibility when there was an active peace process in being; today it has zero credibility and it is a shame that we are still deploying it.

-What can be said of US diplomacy in the region, so long regarded—probably correctly under presidents such as Carter, Bush senior, Clinton and Obama—as the indispensable ingredient to any peace settlement?
+What can be said of US diplomacy in the region, so long regarded—probably correctly under Presidents such as Carter, Bush senior, Clinton and Obama—as the indispensable ingredient to any peace settlement?
 Well it is not that any more.
 It resembles more the activities of a child with a box of matches wandering around a store room full of cans of petrol.
 Whether President Trump’s shift of the US embassy to Jerusalem was born of ignorance of the likely consequences or of a desire to please his evangelical electorate, it makes the prospect of any US initiative prospering vanishingly small.
 That leaves the Europeans, the UK among them, in a fix.
 Of all the outside powers, the Europeans have the most to gain from a settlement and the most to lose from a continuation of the present inflammable impasse.

 The case for attempting, even in the present extremely unpromising circumstances, to keep some peacemaking activity in being seems compelling, as too is the case for continuing to support the UN’s humanitarian work in Gaza and the West Bank, and for filling in any shortfalls caused by US intemperant desistance.
 I hope that the Minister, in replying to this debate, will say that we intend to follow up all these points, including recognition.